growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 ![template3](./images/template3.png)

-This completes the template creation.

-Next, we will introduce how to actually use the created template.
+Now this template is ready to use.

-## Create a page under a page with a template
+## Create a page using a template

-On the page where the template was created, click “Create” to create the page.
+On the page where the template was created, click “Create” to create a child page.

 ![template4](./images/template4.png)

-Then, the settings already made in the template are reflected immediately after creating the page.
+The settings from the template are automatically imported into the new page.

 ![template5](./images/template5.png)

 ![template6](./images/template6.png)

-This can be very useful when creating repeated pages.
+This can be very useful when creating pages with similar formatting.

-Let's think about the operation of templating by all means and build a wiki efficiently.